rmscode/binary-garden/docs/software/operating-systems/linux/dietpi.md

 1. After flashing, leave the SD card in your computer, navigate to the FAT32 boot partition in Windows Explorer and open the `dietpi.txt` file in a text editor of your choice.
 2. Adjust `dietpi.txt` as needed, insert your SD card and power on your Raspberry Pi.
     - DietPi will now go through a one time setup process based on the options in the `dietpi.txt` file.
-This may take several minutes depending on the speed of the SD card and software chosen to install.</br>
+This may take several minutes depending on the speed of the SD card and software chosen to install.<br />

     ??? abstract "Example dietpi.txt - Autostart Chromium in kiosk mode"